Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 I hope nothing this irresponsible has a future.
 If we ignore fast-food restaurant waste, what else are we ignoring in the name of convenience and speed?
 How much destruction due to convenience and speed are we willing to accept?

-Is living a slower and simpler life so bad we speed toward destruction and death?
+Is living a slower and simpler life so bad that we speed toward destruction and death?

-The fast-paced, overworked, more stuffed lifestyle may be killing more than just people.
-It may be killing relationships, families, happiness, and the planet.
-Or the just quality of life.
+The fast-paced, overworked, more stressed lifestyle may be killing more than just people.
+It may be killing relationships, families, happiness, and the planet, or just the quality of life.